andrei1058/docs/docs/BedWars1058/compatibility.md

 * **1.17.1** (v1_17_R1)
 * **1.18.1** (v1_18_R1)

-### Supported versions that may be removed
+### Supported versions that have been removed
-These versions are supported, but may be removed in the future
+These versions are only supported up to plugin version 22.3.4, and have been removed in newer versions
 * **1.9.4** (v1_9_R2)
 * **1.10 - 1.10.2** (v1_10_R1)
 * **1.11** (v1_11_R1)